Superconducting order parameter in aperiodic binary systems: Introduction

-The long-range ordering in QCs manifests in various sequences or patterns depending on the dimension of the system.
-Among one-dimensional ($1$D) QCs, Fibonacci quasiperiodicity is the most well-known structure where the number of sites or bonds in successive generations grows according to the Fibonacci sequence.
-The classic Fibonacci sequence can be generalized by extending the recurrence relations, giving rise to the generalized Fibonacci QCs (GFQCs).
-Along with GFQCs, other $1$D quasiperiodic sequences such as Thue-Morse, period-doubling, approximant QCs etc. have emerged as prototypical models for exploring the interplay between quasiperiodicity and various quantum mechanical properties~\cite{Oh1993, Kolar1991, Cheng1988, Chattopadhyay2001, Carpena1995, Zarate2001, Velasco2002, Zheng1987, Niu1990, Piechon1995, Chakrabarti2003, Mordret2025, Schirmann2024, Dutta2014, Das1988, Rontgen2019, Matsubara2025}.
+The long-range ordering in QPSs manifests in various sequences or patterns depending on the dimension of the system.
+Among one-dimensional ($1$D) QPSs, Fibonacci quasiperiodicity is the most well-known structure where the number of sites or bonds in successive generations grows according to the Fibonacci binary sequence.
+Many such aperiodic systems can be generated by extending or generalizing the recurrence relations used for Fibonacci (Golden-mean), giving rise to a zoo of aperiodic binary systems (ABSs)~\cite{Macia2107} like Silver-mean, Bronze-mean, Copper-mean, Nickel-mean etc. Other $1$D binary aperiodic models like Thue-Morse, period-doubling have also emerged as prototypical models for exploring the interplay between aperiodicity and various quantum mechanical properties~\cite{Oh1993, Kolar1991, Cheng1988, Chattopadhyay2001, Carpena1995, Zarate2001, Velasco2002, Zheng1987, Niu1990, Piechon1995, Chakrabarti2003, Mordret2025, Schirmann2024, Dutta2014, Das1988, Rontgen2019, Matsubara2025}.
 These systems have been extensively investigated, particularly in relation to their spectral characteristics, thermodynamic properties, and wave function behavior~\cite{Luck1989, Chakrabarti1991, Sil1993, Ryu1992, Ghosh1998, Zheng1987, Gumbs1995, Nori1986, Kohmoto1986, Lambropoulos2019}.
-In addition to static and spectral characteristics, significant attention has been devoted to understanding the quantum dynamics in QCs~\cite{Dulea1992, Katsanos1995, Brito1995, Enrique1996, Piechon1996, Ketzmerick1997, Chiaracane2021, Stefanie2009, Sougata2024}, enriching the study on these systems as a bridge between regular crystals and disordered materials.
+In addition to static and spectral characteristics, significant attention has been devoted to understanding the quantum dynamics in ABSs~\cite{Dulea1992, Katsanos1995, Brito1995, Enrique1996, Piechon1996, Ketzmerick1997, Vidal1999, Vidal2001, Chiaracane2021, Stefanie2009, Sougata2024}, enriching the study on these systems as a bridge between regular crystals and disordered materials.